DelPoint/testing/README.md

 testing
 =======

 Only a test repo.
-Let we se what can we do.
+Let we see what can we do.